Intellectual property

 By protecting business ideas with effective intellectual property rights, governments encourage business innovation and creativity because it can grow your business and create jobs.

-There are several IPR agreements internationally including
+There are several international IPR agreements, including:

 Quick links